theerawitw/theerawitw.github.io/_pages/awards.md

 	* $19,600 funding from Thailand Research Funding (PI)

 Awards
+* Outstanding Research Award 2025, National Research Council of Thailand (NRCT), for the project “Development of Multi-Task and Multi-Objective Artificial Intelligence Architectures for EEG and PPG Signal Processing.”
 * Young Scientist Awards 2024 (of Thailand), Foundation for the Promotion of Science and Technology under the Patronage of His Majesty the King
 * 2024 Future List Honouree
 * The IEEE R10 Humanitarian Technology Activities (HTA) Outstanding Volunteer Award 2022